We are literally what we eat – or more correctly, what we absorb.

 When looking for an ingestible beauty product, look for something that delivers essential skin nutrients in their natural forms from whole food sources.
 There are several companies today offering whole food vitamin preparations, which are made from foods that are naturally high in certain vitamins or minerals while still containing all of the additional phytonutrients.

-To determine whether an ingestible beauty product is made from natural, food-based sources, simply look for food names you recognise on the ingredient list.
-If you don’t recognise an ingredient, it’s more than likely a synthetic additive or filler.
+To determine whether an ingestible beauty product is made from natural, food-based sources, simply look for food names you recognize on the ingredient list.
+If you don’t recognize an ingredient, it’s more than likely a synthetic additive or filler.
 Also, check the amount of each nutrient and what percentage of the recommended daily intake it provides per serve on the nutrition panel.

 Healthy skin needs a healthy gut

 Absorption can also be affected by your gut health and microbiome (that is, the 100 trillion microorganisms living in your gut).
 So, not only is a healthy gut vital to ensure proper absorption of the nutrients you are feeding your body, but poor gut health can also directly impact the health of your skin.